MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-security-configuration-framework/level-3-enterprise-VIP-security.md

 ## Behaviors

-The behaviors recommended in SECCON 3 represent the most sophisticated security configuration.
+The behaviors recommended in level 3 represent the most sophisticated security configuration.
 Removing admin rights can be difficult, but it is essential to achieve a level of security commensurate with the risks facing the most targeted organizations.